oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 - [Maven 3.9.9](https://maven.apache.org/install.html): Required for the assessment and code remediation feature.
 - [Azure subscription](https://azure.microsoft.com/free/): Required to deploy the migrated application to Azure.
 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli): Required if you deploy the migrated application to Azure locally.
 The latest version is recommended.
 - Fork the [GitHub repository](https://github.com/Azure-Samples/java-migration-copilot-samples) that contains the sample Java application.
+Please ensure to **uncheck** the default selection "Copy the `main` branch only".
 Clone it to your local machine.
 Open the `asset-manager` folder in VSCode and checkout the `workshop` branch.

 ## Install GitHub Copilot App Modernization for Java (Preview)